dmhedges/voltammetry-learner/README.md

 Phase one of this project is building a training data bank for the learning algorithms using Python signal processing.
 Phase two will feed the training data into machine learning algorithms.

-This project is under active development and thus may be full of bugs and head aches.
+This project is under active development and thus may be full of bugs, head aches, and potential deep despair.
 Use at your own risks.